esper-io/dev-docs/docs/home/console.md

 The Branding section lets you customize the devices you’re provisioning by uploading the wallpapers that will be displayed on the device once it’s provisioned.
 You can upload separate portrait and landscape wallpapers.
 If your device is fixed to a display orientation you only need to upload the wallpaper for that orientation.

-This does not apply to devices deployed in Kiosk mode.
+*Note: This does not apply to devices deployed in Kiosk mode.*

 Supported image formats are JPEG, PNG, or JPG with a 25MB size limit.
 Be sure to crop the image to match the screen resolution of the devices you plan to provision with this template, otherwise they will be stretched to fit.